-A friend recently asked me to elaborate on an Eckart Tolle quote he found opaque.
-These things are always hyper-subtle semantic issues, so to someone who does not have the appropriate perspective an author can appear to contradict even themselves.
+A friend recently asked me to comment on an Eckart Tolle quote he found opaque.
+These things are always hyper-subtle semantic issues.
+Taken from an egocentric perspective, an author can appear to contradict even themselves.
 In this case, the quote does lend itself to misinterpretation, but that in its own way speaks to the reality of our daily lives.

-Along with those very useful programs came some viruses.
-These programs don’t accomplish anything —they just use up the computer’s resources and prevent it from playing more music, or watching more movies, or playing more games, or completing more work.
+Along with those very useful programs also came some viruses.
+These programs don’t accomplish anything —they just use up the computer’s resources and prevent us from playing more music, watching more movies, playing more games, or completing more work.
 These are programs like Guilt, Resentment, Pride, Envy, Jealousy, and Desire.

-So while there is undoubtedly a much larger world out there, the world as any computer knows it is created by the programming, not the computer.
-Which means that any computer could have any software.
+This fact, in principle, means that any computer could potentially have any software.
 Which means that every computer could potentially have been any other computer.
-Do you see why Enlightened people are quite peaceful?
+Can we see then, why it is that Enlightened people are often quite peaceful?
 What sense does an argument make if it’s between two computers who could have been each other?